abuultjens/OoVRE/README.md

     CONTROL: 251
     CASES: 102

-### Running classifier
+### Running a random forest classifier

 I have a script that that iteratively splits the observations into train (90% of observations) and test (10% of observations) partitions 100 times.
 In each iteration it builds a model using the train partition and then uses that model to predict the class of the test partition.
 The value in doing this is that it provides a measure of how well the labels associate with the features of the data.
-The metrics that are used are the balanced accuracy, as this takes into account any imbalances in the classes, and the confusion matrix.
+The metrics that are used to assess the predictions are the balanced accuracy, as this takes into account any imbalances in the classes, and the confusion matrix.

 #### 353_16s_presence-absence